Previously at the ICA - Events

 29 Apr 2008

 In 1957, the ICA held An Exhibit, a show that took the organising of space and the visitor's movement through the show as its content.
-This architectonic art exhibition was followed, six years later, by Archigram's Living City, which resembled more an art exhibit than an architectural project.
+Six years later, this architectonic exhibition was followed by Archigram's Living City, which resembled more an art exhibit than an architectural project.
 In 1982, the ICA's interest in the relationship between art and architecture was further developed with the conference Art and Architecture, which addressed the role of art in public environments.

 In association with the London Consortium and London Centre for Arts and Cultural Enterprise.